 For me, that’s a complete win-win.

-Cozumel’s archaeological sites make for more accessible stops along a fuller day’s itinerary, so you can really focus and take in the historical stories they have to tell.
+Cozumel Mayan ruins and archaeological sites make for more accessible stops along a fuller day’s itinerary, so you can really focus and take in the historical stories they have to tell.

 And if you are on a family vacation to Cozumel, taking in some culture and fascinating ancient history can be priceless…but only if you work within your kids’ (and your own!) physical and emotional stamina for such things.

-Cozumel’s Best Mayan History Sites to Visit
+Best Cozumel Mayan Ruins and History Sites to Visit

 Unlike my marathon day spent touring Chichen Itza, getting exposed to some of the intriguing pre-Hispanic history in Cozumel does not have to be overwhelming.